dimitri-nicolo/calico/v2.4/reference/node/configuration.md

 ### IP autodetection methods

-When {{site.prodname}} is used for routing, each node must be configured with an IPv4 address and/or an IPv6 address that will be used to route between nodes.
+When {{site.tseeprodname}} is used for routing, each node must be configured with an IPv4 address and/or an IPv6 address that will be used to route between nodes.
 To eliminate node specific IP address configuration, the `{{site.nodecontainer}}` container can be configured to autodetect these IP addresses.
 In many systems,